shmily-ld/BioAI/content/publication/DDI_survey/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lin, Xuan
+  - Xuan Lin
-  - Dai, Lichang
+  - Lichang Dai
-  - Zhou, Yafang
+  - Yafang Zhou
-  - Yu, Zu-Guo
+  - Zu-Guo Yu
-  - Zhang, Wen
+  - Wen Zhang
-  - Shi, Jian-Yu
+  - Jian-Yu Shi
-  - Cao, Dong-Sheng
+  - Dong-Sheng Cao
-  - Zeng, Li
+  - Li Zeng
-  - Chen, Haowen
+  - Haowen Chen
-  - Song, Bosheng
+  - Bosheng Song
   - others

 # author_notes: